samarpro/villani-code/README.md

 villani-code --villani-mode --base-url http://127.0.0.1:1234 --model your-model --repo /path/to/repo
 ```

-You give objective.
-Villani Code give outcome, damage report, or formal notice of resistance.
+You give objective and Villani Code return with result, damage report, or formal declaration that repository has chosen insolence.
+Either way, facts become available.

-Order will be restored recursively.
-Bad code has short future.
 History will be rewritten with better formatting.
+If file resist patch, file make poor strategic choice.
+If bug refuse departure, bug will be escorted from premises.

 ## Modes

 ### Interactive

-This is primary mode of control.

-Streaming output.
-Inline approvals.
-Visible activity.
-One continuous transcript.
+Interactive mode is primary mode of control.
+It give streaming output, inline approvals, visible activity, and one continuous transcript of what agent read, changed, executed, and verified.
+You watch Villanification happen in real time instead of staring at blank terminal and pretending silence is competence.

+You see what it read.
+You see what it changed.
-You see what it reads.
+You see what it executed.
-You see what it changes.
+You see what it verified.
-You see which command behave like traitor.
+You see what immediately went wrong.

 No mystery.
 No committee.
+No “let us take this offline.”
 Only supervision.

-One repo.
-One transcript.
-One chain of command.
+The terminal is under new management.

 ### Run

-Direct strike.
-Instruction goes in.
-Result comes out.

-No panic.
-Only restructuring.

-### Villani Mode

-Villani Mode inspects repository, selects opportunity, applies bounded improvement, verifies result, and stops with explicit reason.

-It does not wander like confused bureaucrat.
-It proceeds until progress is achieved or resistance is properly documented.
+Run mode is direct strike.
+You provide instruction, Villani Code execute operation, and result come back for inspection.
+No workshop.
+No synergy circle.
+No twelve-slide deck about future intentions.
+Only objective and consequence.

 It came.
 It parsed.
 It corrected.

+### Villani Mode

+Villani Mode inspect repository, identify opportunities, apply bounded improvements, verify result, and stop with explicit reason.
+It does not wander around codebase like confused middle manager touching everything and fixing nothing.
+It proceed with purpose until progress is achieved or resistance is formally documented for future embarrassment.

+Graceful exit is procedure, not mercy.
+No panic.
+Only restructuring.
+The intervention has begun.

 ## Benchmarking

-Villani Code includes benchmark packs for different kinds of conflict:

-- **internal regressions** for Villani self-repair and repo discipline
-- **general coding** for broader cross-agent comparison
-- **constrained model** for smaller-model and tight-context evaluation

-Not every benchmark result deserve trumpet fanfare.

-Some runs are `headline_comparable`.
-Some are `informational_only`.
-Some are `internal_only`.

-If run is mixed, weak, or contaminated by environment failure, report will say this plainly.
-Score without context is vanity metric in cheap disguise.
+Villani Code include benchmark packs for internal regressions, broader coding comparison, and constrained-model evaluation.
+Purpose is not vanity metric for peacocks, dashboard aristocrats, and benchmark propagandists who turn one lucky run into gospel.
+Purpose is to produce result with enough context that even ambitious liar have difficult day.

+Runs are labeled with interpretation status such as `headline_comparable`, `informational_only`, or `internal_only`.

+This label is not decoration.
+This label is instruction.
+This label is fate.

 If benchmark is weak, benchmark will confess.
+If environment is broken, environment get named.
+If harness fail, harness receive public humiliation.
+Truth in artifacts.
+Precision in blame.
 No fake rigor.
 No decorative discipline.
-Truth in artifacts.
-Precision in blame.
+No benchmark opera with smoke machine and fake confidence.

 ## Safety

-Villani Code edits files and runs commands.
+Villani Code edit files and run commands.
+This mean mistakes are not theoretical hobby topic for podcast discussion.
 Use git.
 Review diff.
 Read report.
-Do not hand it something irreplaceable and then act surprised when intervention becomes memorable.
+Do not point it at something irreplaceable and then behave shocked when intervention become memorable.

 Containment exists because ambition without containment becomes crater.
 Confidence is mandatory.
 Carelessness is not.
-Graceful exit is procedure, not mercy.
+The shell has orders.
+The patch has no conscience.
+You have been warned in unusually clear language.

 ## Development